lscoppitto/docs-v3/docs/reference/libs/protocols/index.md

 Zerynth SDK provides multiple protocols to interact with entities across networks.

-Protocol are usied with a common syntax:
+Protocol are used with a common syntax:

 ```python